Mingela, Queensland: Demographics

+Education

+There are no schools in Mingela.
+The nearest government primary schools are Woodstock State School in Woodstock to the north and Ravenswood State School in neighbouring Ravenswood to the south-east.
+The nearest government secondary school is Charters Towers State High School in Charters Towers City to the south-west..

 Amenities

 The Mingela branch of the Queensland Country Women's Association meets at the CWA Hall on the corner of Ravenswood Street and Towers Street (19.8798°S 146.6348°E).